madMAx43v3r/chia-plotter/README.md

 which is about 3x faster than with the official plotter.

 Phase 1 requires the most CPU load, first and foremost the BLAKE3 hashing of the y values, after that comes the matching algorithm and only then sorting.
-RAM usage is about ~2 GB, using jemalloc.
+RAM usage is about ~2 GB, using `jemalloc`.

 By default in phase 1, two read threads are used, 4 sort threads, 4 matching threads, 4 f(x)-evaluation threads and some in-between threads.